 Take it Slow When Losing Weight

 Losing weight is certainly a challenging effort that can take a toll on your mood.
-Depriving your body of calories, sugar, fats, and carbohydrates, in general, can make you feel irritable, annoyed, and even sad.
+Depriving your body of calories, fats, and carbohydrates, in general, can make you feel irritable, annoyed, and even sad.
 If you want to avoid these negative feelings, try to lose weight slowly but steadily, without cutting so much on calories and increasing your exercise time.
-Of course, consult with your doctor and your nutritionist to decide on the best course of action for you.
+Consult your healthcare practitioner to decide on the best course of action for you.

 Don’t Forget to Exercise!